-In July, 2021, we entered into an agreement with a non-related party whereby we agreed to sell the Auburn Medical Office Building II, a multi-tenant MOB located in Auburn, Washington.
-The potential buyer of the property has the right to terminate the agreement for any reason until August 19, 2021, or later if extended subject to certain conditions.
-Therefore, we can provide no assurance that this transaction will be completed.
-The closing date on the sale of the property is scheduled to occur no later than November 1, 2021.
-The assets and liabilities related to this property are included in "Assets held for sale" or "Liabilities of property held for sale" on our consolidated balance sheet as of June 30, 2021.
+In July, 2021, as a part of the series of tax-deferred like-kind exchange transactions mentioned above, we entered into an agreement to sell the Auburn Medical Office Building II.
+On November 1, 2021 we settled on the sale of the Auburn Medical Office Building II, a multi-tenant MOB located in Auburn, Washington to a non-related party for a sale price of approximately \$25.1 million.
+The gain on this divestiture will be included in our consolidated statement of income for the three and twelve-month periods ended December 31, 2021.
+The assets and liabilities related to this property are included in "Assets of property held for sale" or "Liabilities of property held for sale" on our consolidated balance sheet as of September 30, 2021.